 Signs of Inhalant Allergies

-Pollen, mold, fungi and even the house dust mite make people cough, wheeze and have difficulty breathing, but atopic dogs more typically suffer itchiness on the front half of their body.
+Pollen, mold, fungi, and even the house dust mite give people allergic reactions, but atopic dogs more typically suffer itchiness on their body.
 They chew, bite, lick and rub their face, chest, armpit area, and feet.
 The webbing between the dog's toes can absorb allergens and make the whole body itch.
 Atopic dogs also commonly suffer from chronic ear infections.
 They can develop secondary infections with yeast or bacteria that are very uncomfortable and even traumatize their skin with from licking or scratching.

-Other kinds of dog allergies like contact allergy or food allergy can prompt itchy skin all year long.
-But atopy, like flea allergy, may also be seasonal.
+Other kinds of dog allergies, like contact allergy or food allergy, can prompt itchy skin all year long.
+Atopy, like flea allergy, can be seasonal or year round.

 Atopy can develop in any dog but does have a genetic component.
-Breeds most commonly affected include the small terriers, especially the West Highland White Terrier, as well as Boxers, Dalmatians, Golden Retrievers, English and Irish Setters, Lhasa Apsos, and Miniature Schnauzers.
+Some breeds that are commonly affected include the small terriers, like the West Highland White Terrier, as well as Boxers, Dalmatians, Golden Retrievers, English Bulldogs, Irish Setters, Lhasa Apsos, and Miniature Schnauzers.
 Most signs first develop when the dog is between two to six years old.

-Dogs may react to single or multiple allergens, but even when you know your dog reacts to house dust, it's nearly impossible to eliminate exposure.
-That's because the puppy's fur is a magnet that attracts and captures environmental allergens.
+Dogs may react to single or multiple allergens, but even for those who know their dog reacts to house dust, it's nearly impossible to eliminate exposure because the puppy's fur is a magnet that attracts and captures environmental allergens.

 Working to eliminate exposure to environmental allergens for your pet at home can be helpful, too, but working with your veterinarian as stated above is most important.
 Totally eliminating exposure to environmental allergens is impossible with dogs that are typically indoor/outdoor pets.
 After all, an owner can't vacuum the yard or filter the air.
 But reducing indoor exposure can be helpful, and cleanliness is key.
 Some methods to do that include trying the following:

 - Reservoirs that attract and capture allergenic substances should be reduced or eliminated.
 Trade rough surfaces like carpeting and upholstery for linoleum or wooden floors and smooth fabrics that are easier to keep clean.